paulrougieux/cobwood/paper/paper.md

 <!-- Save plots as images to be inserted in the paper

+TODO: just wirte about the existing plot method.
+TODO: attach a plot method to gfpmxb2021 "facet_plot" which reuses plot_ds_by_davar show how to use the direct plot method

+    from cobwood.gfpmx import GFPMX
     from cobwood import data_dir
     from cobwood.gfpmx_equations import compute_country_aggregates
+    gfpmxb2021 = GFPMX(
+        input_dir="gfpmx_base2021", base_year=2021, scenario_name="base_2021",
+        rerun=False
+    )
     print("Re-compute aggregates for the historical period.")
     compute_country_aggregates(gfpmxb2021["indround"], year)
     plot_dir = data_dir.parent / "cobwood/paper/fig"